 There are so many different situations where you may have a chance to receive valuable information from top consultants and mentors all over the world.
-This may be your usual consultant that you hired on retainer, a speaker that you met at a conference, or a mentor you applied over the internet.
+This may be your usual consultant that you hired on retainer, a speaker that you met at a conference or a mentor you applied to over the internet.

 In all cases, what I’ve gathered over time is that lots of people are not prepared to receive the right piece of advice all the time, not ready to execute on it, or generally not maximizing the value they get from certain sessions.

 This is why after 15 years of mentoring and 10 years of consulting, I have prepared this actionable guide that will help you to receive maximum value the next time you meet someone you want to use as a source of inspiration or advice.

 The first set of tips is designed to prepare you before meeting your consultant.
 This is especially valid if you’re meeting a keynote speaker, recognized expert at the conference, or just have a chance to meet someone that clearly inspires you.

 Make sure you’re ready ahead of time so you don’t miss the opportunity to get insightful information from the person you really admire.